connexcs/docs/docs/customer/routing.md

 + **DNO**: [Click here](https://docs.connexcs.com/dnc/#do-not-originate-dno-list-blocking) to know more about it.

++ **Stir Shaken Min Attest**: It enables the selection of STIR/SHAKEN attestation levels for validating incoming calls.
+Users can configure the system to permit only calls that meet specific attestation standards.
+The available validation levels are as follows:
+    + **A**: Permits only calls with attestation level A, the highest level of trust.
+Calls with attestation levels B or C will be blocked.
+    + **A + B**: Restricts incoming calls to only those with attestation levels A or B. Calls with attestation level C will be blocked.
+    + **A + B + C**: Allows calls with any attestation level (A, B, or C) to pass through.

+In all cases, calls without attestation will also be blocked.

 ### Capacity Limits

 + **Channels**: Set the maximum number of channels/live calls allowed for this route.